Shopify vs WooCommerce

 1. Ease of Use

-Chances are high that you don't know about website designing and developing in detail.
+Chances are high that you don't know about website design and development in detail.
 So if the platform is easy to use, you will be able to operate your store more smoothly.
 When we talk about easy usage Shopify certainly scores a point.
 Why?
 Let’s see:

 Shopify is a hosted platform, which means you won’t have to do anything on the technical side for operating your online store.
 Also, it has a drag and drop interface that allows you to build a website hassle-free.